WordPress/gutenberg/editor/components/inner-blocks/README.md

     allowedBlocks={ ALLOWED_BLOCKS }
 />
 ```
-The previous code block creates an InnerBlocks area where only images and paragraphs can be inserted.
+The previous code block creates an `InnerBlocks` area where only image and paragraph blocks can be inserted.

-Child blocks are not excluded.
-Even if allowed blocks don't specify the child block, the child block will still appear on the inserter.
+Child blocks that have marked themselves as compatible are not excluded from the allowed blocks.
+Even if `allowedBlocks` doesn't specify a child block, a registered child block will still appear on the inserter for this block.

 ```jsx
 const ALLOWED_BLOCKS = [];